-Melbourne-born Leigh Whannell, who wrote the screenplay, directed and executive produced new release The Invisible Man, has given us a modern take on Universal’s classic monster movie, based on the 1897 novel by sci-fi genius H.G.
+Melbourne-born Whannell, who wrote the screenplay, directed and executive produced new release The Invisible Man, has given us a modern take on Universal’s classic monster movie, based on the 1897 novel by sci-fi genius H.G.
 Wells.

 But despite such a solid result, Whannell admits he wasn’t burning to make the film when first presented with the idea.